mskilab-org/gGnome/README.md

 ![vis2](../master/inst/extdata/images/output_7_0.png)

-* The positive strand and negative strand are named sequentially corresponding to their index in the GRanges, which is also their node id in the igraph object.
-We'll see the benefit of this implementation in the next session.
+* The positive strand and negative strand are named sequentially, corresponding to their index in the GRanges.
+This is also the node id in the igraph object.
+We'll see the benefit of this implementation below:

 ```R